 As you can see, the Greek has a set of verb forms, and the English has a set of verb forms.
 They don't completely match.

-If it were the case that we were translating from English into Koine Greek, we would have trouble making a distinction between the simple and continuous (progressive) forms, perfect vs. past, and so on.
+If it was the case that we were translating from English into Koine Greek, we would have trouble making a distinction between the simple and continuous (progressive) forms, perfect vs. past, and so on.
 I would not be able to easily say "I will have done this" in Koine Greek, for example, because there is no future perfect tense in Koine Greek.

 But our problem isn't communicating English writings to Koine Greek readers.
-Our problem is Koine Greek writings being communicated to us as English readers.
+Our problem is Koine Greek being communicated to us as English readers.

 The biggest single disconnect comes with the Koine Greek aorist tense.

 Bible issues often come up about when something was accomplished, past, present, or future, when reading the English translations.
-In the New Testament teaching of the New Man, we learn about believing God's word as truth, as fact, and understanding who we are in Christ, as truth, as fact, the promises that simply apply to us as believers, without action on our part to accomplish them.
+In the New Testament teaching of the new man, we learn about believing God's word as truth, as fact, and understanding who we are in Christ, as truth, as fact, the promises that simply apply to us as believers, without action on our part to accomplish them.

 The good news is that Koine Greek can communicate this beautifully.
 The bad news is that English cannot.